Skip to content

 Background

 At 10:45 AM EDT on Thursday, March 24, 2022, SUNY Buffalo State received a bomb threat targeting several academic buildings.
 University Police, joined within hours by the FBI and multiple regional partners, treated the threat as serious enough to cancel all Thursday classes and direct residential students back to their dorms and commuters off campus.
 Approximately 70 students chose to wait the day out at the Sports Arena, where the college supplied food to both the dorms and the arena.
 By the late afternoon, University Police publicly announced that no evidence of a credible threat had been found, but in the same 5:31 PM EDT advisory the college canceled Friday classes as well, citing the imminence of spring break.
-Across the day Buffalo State sent six text messages and matching emails — a cascade documented by student-newspaper reporting that criticized the college's notification reliability, with multiple students reporting the emails arrived in their spam folders.
-The March 24, 2022 threat was Buffalo State's second high-profile mass-notification event in less than seven weeks, following the February 9, 2022 McKinley HS shelter-in-place, and it accelerated internal review of the college's emergency communications stack.
+Across the day Buffalo State sent six text messages and matching emails, a cascade documented by student-newspaper reporting that criticized the college's notification reliability, with multiple students reporting the emails arrived in their spam folders.
+The March 24, 2022 threat was Buffalo State's second high-profile mass-notification event in less than seven weeks, following the February 9, 2022 McKinley HS shelter-in-place.

 Analysis